- Research Training Programs

 Welcome to PennPREP

 The University of Pennsylvania Post-Baccalaureate Research Education Program (PennPREP) offers a one-to-two-year research experience for students who have completed their bachelor’s degree, are interested in pursuing a doctoral degree in the biomedical sciences, and would benefit from protected time to develop additional skills research.
 The program provides a full time research experience in a biomedical science discipline, along with preparation for applying to and succeeding in graduate school.

 The goal of the program is to increase understanding of the principles and practices of biomedical research.
 The core component of the program is a long-term research project conducted in the laboratory of a skilled faculty mentor.
 PREP scholars will learn to devise hypotheses, plan experiments, analyze results, and consider the impact of their research on their scientific discipline.
 Activities in the lab will be supplemented with opportunities designed to prepare PREP scholars for graduate school, such as:

 - Research seminars, retreats, and conferences

 - One academic course per semester (Optional but not required)

-- Workshops in scientific writing, public speaking, career advising, and Responsible Conduct of Research (RCR)
+- Workshops in scientific writing, science communication, public speaking, career advising, and Responsible Conduct of Research (RCR)

 - Free standardized test preparation courses (GRE and MCAT)

 - Application assistance, with a focus on the personal essays, research statements, and interview skills

 - Social activities with other PREP scholars, program staff, undergraduate interns, graduate students, and laboratory associates